MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 Sets also the property *yarn.nodemanager.local-dirs*, suffix */${user.name}/nm-local-dir* is always added.

 This parameter is used on YARN slave nodes.
-To boost performace, it should be set to quick local disk (striped raid, SSD, ...), big enough to hold temporary computational data.
+To boost performance, it should be set to quick local disk (striped raid, SSD, ...), big enough to hold temporary computational data.

 If not set, it is used system default (*${hadoop.tmp.dir}/nm-local-dir*, which points to */tmp/hadoop-${user.name}*).